bytecodealliance/rfcs/accepted/exception-handling.md

   host frames would require implementing a full DWARF unwinder or equivalent.
 It also seems like it would be exceedingly likely to introduce complicated bugs and likely trigger undefined behavior in our Rust code as well.
+Additionally, our stack might be interleaved with frames from other JIT runtimes, say .NET, that might not use DWARF and which we will never be able to safely unwind past.
+Or C code that is compiled without unwind info and without frame pointers, etc...

-  Note: this just not preclude throwing and catching exceptions when there is a host frame present in the call stack, as we can catch and rethrow exceptions in trampolines on the boundary.
+  Note: this does not preclude throwing and catching exceptions when there is a host frame present in the call stack, as we can catch and rethrow exceptions in trampolines on the boundary.